About Us

 Dr. Sharon A. Hoover (USA)

-Creating safe, supportive and resilient schools has been a major emphasis of Dr. Hoover’s research, education and clinical work.
-She has worked with the National Child Traumatic Stress Network (NCTSN) to train school district and school leaders, educators and support staff in multi-tiered systems of support for psychological trauma.
+Sharon A. Hoover, Ph.D. is a licensed clinical psychologist and Professor Emeritus at the University of Maryland School of Medicine, Division of Child and Adolescent Psychiatry, and former Co-Director of the National Center for School Mental Health, where she lead national efforts to support states, districts and schools in the adoption of national performance standards of comprehensive school mental health systems.
+Her research and projects focus on creating safe, supportive and resilient schools, and she has worked with the National Child Traumatic Stress Network to train school leaders, educators, and support staff in multi-tiered systems of support for psychological trauma.
 She has trained school and community behavioral health staff and educators in districts across the United States and internationally.
-In 2020, Dr. Hoover was awarded a SAMHSA grant to develop the NCTSN Center for Safe Supportive Schools (www.ncs3.org), aimed at integrating trauma-informed policies and practices in school mental health systems, with a specific focus on social justice and supporting youth of color, newcomer youth, and other marginalized students and families.
-Since the onset of COVID-19, Dr. Hoover has worked with education and mental health leaders across the United States as they support educators, students and their families with social, emotional and academic needs amidst the global pandemic.
+In 2020, Dr. Hoover developed the NCTSN Center for Safe Supportive Schools, aimed at integrating trauma-informed policies and practices in school mental health systems, with a specific focus on social justice and supporting marginalized students and families.

 Thomas Lindell (Finland)